Sasha7b9/Earth2151/README.md

   Data/Earth2150 for Escape from the Blue Planet,
   Data/Earth2150-MP for The Moon Project,
   Data/Earth2150-LS for Lost Souls.
-  You can select the desired directory for work in the "Settings" menu.
+  You can select the desired directory for work in the "Settings"-"Game" menu.
     NOTE.
 Levels created in one version may not be readable when another version is selected.

     To load a level, follow these steps: